adam-lafontaine/CMS/blog/posts/[011][Edge detection].md

 ### Custom gradient

 Image gradients don't need to be only horizontal or vertical.
-For instance, we can have a kernel that gives a gradient from top to bottom and left to right.
+For instance, we can have a diagonal kernel that gives a gradient from top to bottom and left to right.

 ```cpp
 constexpr std::array<r32, 9> GRAD_TBLR_3X3